spapas/spapas.github.io/content/using-browserify.rst

 be in the files included from main.js) and automatically generate the resulting ``bundle.js`` so that you'll just need to hit F5 to refresh and get the new version!

+browserify not only concatenates your javascript libraries to a single bundle but can also transform your coffesscript, typescript, jsx etc files to javascrpt and *then* also add them to the bundle.
+This is possible through a concept called transforms -- there are `a lot of transforms`_ that you can use.

 Below, I will propose a really simple and generic workflow that should cover most of your javascript needs.
 I should mention that I mainly develop django apps and my development machine is running windows, however you can easily use exactly the  same workflow from any kind of server-side technology (ruby, python, javascript,